German FM Slams Coronavirus Protesters For Nazi Victim Comparisons - UrduPoint

 With case numbers still hovering at record highs, Chancellor Angela Merkel and the leaders of Germany's 16 states are expected to extend the shutdown or announce even tougher measures at a meeting on Wednesday.

-"We've not come as far as we would had liked," Merkel told reporters on Sunday.
+"We've not come as far as we would have liked," Merkel told reporters on Sunday.
 "We certainly have more left to do" to bring the pandemic under control, she added.